Gui38/css-sheet/README.md

 creates a *script* tag in the *head* of HTMLDocument.\
 (this seems to work even in a document with no *head*)\
 Then it writes the whole css as text in the script tag.
-(at second and other uploads, the same script tag is emptied, then filled with the new css)
 ```js
 yourCssSheet.upload();
 yourCssSheet.upload(document);//if yourCssSheet.document is not specified